 However, Solanas’ $60 million sci-fi romance, shot in 2010 but newly released to Video OnDemand services, has been gathering dust since before Inception was released, so at least give him credit for visualizing a vast sky of urban sprawl before Christopher Nolan.
 And while you’re giving him credit for a nifty visual, you can also discredit him for the rest of this sloppy dud, which attempts to stretch a cocktail napkin concept into a feature-length film.

 In an example of the leaden symbolism that permeates Upside Down, Jim Sturgess and Kirsten Dunst play Adam and Eden, star-crossed lovers from twin planets separated by both prejudice and gravitational pulls.
-Dunst’s Eden Moore is a privileged girl from the top planet, ruled by a corporate regime that oppresses and exploits the neighboring planet of Sturgess’ Adam.
-They somehow know they’re the “top planet” even though the “bottom planet” appears to be above them at all times, one of many nagging holes the viewer is simply required to roll with.
+Dunst’s Eden Moore is a privileged girl from the top planet, ruled by a corporate regime that oppresses and exploits the neighboring world of Sturgess’ Adam.
+They somehow know they’re the “top planet” even though the “bottom planet” appears to be above them at all times, one of many nagging plot holes the viewer is required to accept.

 Adam and Eden meet on twin mountaintops as children, both appearing upside down to each other and each subject to their home planet’s gravity, eventually sparking a forbidden romance.
 They’re lovers from different worlds…literally!
-They’re being pulled apart…literally!
+They’re getting pulled apart…literally!
 She’s socially above him…literally!
-This is what substitutes for cleverness in a film that can’t even play by its own myriad rules.
+This literalness substitutes for cleverness in a film that can’t even play by its own myriad rules.

 Earnest and tedious, Upside Down is lean on narrative and long on gobbledygook.
 Sturgess provides a lengthy opening narration in order to explain the central conceit, and it’s a bad sign when the first few lines of a movie simultaneously set up a gimmick (“double gravity”), a MacGuffin (“inverse matter” from the top planet is highly coveted) and an artificial ticking clock (inverse matter also allows bottom planet denizens to briefly walk up top before catching fire).
 In case that’s not enough, magical pink pollen, “inverse rain” and floating pancakes are all introduced and dismissed within the first few minutes.

-It’s established that the twin planets are inhabited by people with standard human needs – they drive cars, hold jobs, need money, watch game shows, go to group therapy and collect stamps.
-Yet Solanas encourages Sturgess and Dunst, both very appealing actors who are bland when unchallenged, to give gooey-eyed, Faerie Tale Theatre performances, and as a pair, they don’t possess the necessary chemistry to make us care.
+It gets established that people with standard human needs inhabit the twin planets – they drive cars, hold jobs, need money, watch game shows, go to group therapy and collect stamps.
+However, Solanas encourages Sturgess and Dunst, both very appealing actors who are bland when unchallenged, to give gooey-eyed, Faerie Tale Theatre performances, and as a pair, they don’t possess the necessary chemistry to make us care.

-This mingling of special effects epic and high-concept headiness seems especially tailored for Dunst, who trod similar ground in Lars von Trier’s Melancholia, but Upside Down has nowhere near the ambition of that excellent and unsettling 2011 film.
-What we have here is closer to The Adjustment Bureau, the Matt Damon genre flick in which the properties of time and space are governed by enchanted fedoras.
+This mingling of special effects epic and high-concept headiness seems uniquely tailored to Dunst, who trod similar ground in Lars von Trier’s Melancholia, but Upside Down has nowhere near the ambition of that excellent and unsettling 2011 film.
+What we have here is closer to The Adjustment Bureau, the Matt Damon genre flick in which enchanted fedoras govern the properties of time and space.

-The illicit interplanetary fling of Adam and Eden gets cut short when they’re attacked by security forces from the top planet, and she suffers an amnesia-inducing blow.
+The illicit interplanetary fling of Adam and Eden gets cut short when security forces attack them from the top planet, and she suffers an amnesia-inducing blow.
 Fast-forward a decade and Adam, who has presumed her dead the entire time, spots Eden on a pawn shop television.
 He learns that she’s an employee of the omnipresent, globes-controlling TransWorld Corporation, and attempts to reconnect with her by applying for a job at their headquarters, a literal skyscraper touching down on both planets.